mrprestegaard/Deep-Learning-Projects/README.md

 ---

-This repository showcases various deep learning projects, including implementations of Generative Adversarial Networks (GANs) for artistic style transfer, CNN-based classification tasks for medical image analysis, and Recurrent Neural Networks (RNNs) for NLP disaster tweet classification.
+This repository showcases various deep learning projects, including implementations of Generative Adversarial Networks (GANs) for artistic style transfer, CNN-based classification tasks for medical image analysis, and Recurrent Neural Networks (RNNs) for NLP disaster tweet classification and stock market prediction.

+## Stock Market Prediction with RNN-LSTM

+The `stock-market-prediction-rnn-ltsm.ipynb` notebook explores the application of Recurrent Neural Networks (RNNs) and Long Short-Term Memory (LSTM) networks for time series forecasting, specifically for predicting stock market prices.

+### Project Overview

+This project uses deep learning to analyze historical stock data and predict future prices.
+By leveraging RNN-LSTM models, the project demonstrates the potential of sequential models in capturing temporal dependencies in financial data.

+### Dataset

+The dataset includes:
+- **Historical Stock Data**: Open, high, low, close, and volume data for a selected stock over a specific period.
+- Data is preprocessed to normalize values and split into training and testing sets.

+### Model Architecture

+The RNN-LSTM model comprises:
+- **Input Layer**: Processes sequential stock data.
+- **LSTM Layers**: Captures long-term dependencies in time series data.
+- **Dense Layers**: Outputs a single prediction for the stock price at the next time step.

+### Results

+The model achieves high accuracy in capturing trends and movements of stock prices, demonstrating the effectiveness of LSTM networks in time series prediction.

+### Future Work

+- Experiment with more complex architectures like Bidirectional LSTMs or GRUs.
+- Integrate external features such as market indicators or news sentiment.
+- Optimize hyperparameters and explore ensemble models.

+---

 ## RNN for NLP Disaster Tweet Classification